hedyhli/cognate-playground/README.md

 types except Dict and IO.

-[Tree-sitter](https://github.com/hedyhli/tree-sitter-cognate) is used as the parser, and the the runtime written entirely in JavaScript.
+[Tree-sitter](https://github.com/hedyhli/tree-sitter-cognate) is used as the parser and the runtime is written entirely in JavaScript.

 Files of interest
 - index.html